Exceptional Collections for Toric Fano Fourfolds: Introduction

 \section{Introduction}

 In this paper, we investigate exceptional collections for bounded derived category of coherent sheaves on smooth projective toric Fano fourfolds.
-Before explaining our results, let us explain our motivation.
-There are several motivations for studying derived categories of toric varieties.
+Before explaining our results, let us explain our motivation for studying derived categories of toric varieties.
 First, King conjectured in unpublished notes that any smooth projective toric variety has a strong, full exceptional collection of line bundles.
 King's conjecture was proven false \cite{hille2006counterexample} \cite{Efimov2014}, and is currently checked on a case-by-case basis whether a given smooth projective toric variety has a strong, full exceptional collection of line bundles, and if so, how to construct such a collection.
 Though we work exclusively over $\C$, these questions have also been considered over more general fields \cite{ballard2020derivedcategoriescentrallysymmetricsmooth} \cite{BallardDuncanMcFaddin}.
+Additionally, full strong exceptional collections of line bundles on all 124 smooth projective toric Fano fourfolds in particular were constructed by Prabhu-Naik in \cite{PRABHUNAIK2017348} and used to create tilting bundles, building on work of Craw \cite{craw2008quiverrepresentationstoricgeometry} giving a new construction of toric varieties as a geometric quotient.

-Second, through any two distinct points of $\PP^2(\C)$, the projective plane over the complex numbers, there exists a unique straight line, viewed as a rational degree $1$ curve as the image of $\PP^1(\C)$.
+As a second motivation, note that through any two distinct points of $\PP^2(\C)$, the projective plane over the complex numbers, there exists a unique straight line, viewed as a rational degree $1$ curve as the image of $\PP^1(\C)$.
 Through five points in general position in $\PP^2(\C)$, there exists a unique conic.
 These kinds of enumerative problems have interested algebraic geometers since antiquity, by listing the number $n_d$ of degree $d$ rational curves through $3d-1$ points in general position in $\PP^2(\C)$.
 While $n_1=n_2=1$ have been known since antiquity, the invariants $n_3=12$ and $n_4=620$ say that the number of degree $d$ rational curves through $3d-1$ points in general position in $\PP^1$ is no longer $1$, which have been known since at least the 18th century \cite{zeuthen1873almindelige}.
+For the sake of exposition, we write $n_d$ in the formula below, though the enumerative invariants $n_d$ are actually related to the values $N_d$ in a recursive formula in a subtle way.
 The higher enumerative invariants $n_d$ for $\PP^2$ with $d\geq 5$ were discovered in the early 1990's, when they were given in Kontsevich-Manin's recursive formula \cite{Kontsevich_1994}